nmarcopo/wikiAnalysis/README.md

-# Data Structures Final Project: Wikipedia Network Analysis Tool
+# Data Structures Final Project: Wikipedia Network Analysis

 ## Addendum:
 This project has been slightly modified from the original; I have updated the formatting of this readme, renamed a few files, and made other small changes.